-For the year ended December 31, 2021, 94% of our revenues were derived from oil.
+For the year ended December 31, 2022, 97% of our revenues were derived from oil.
 Because we expect that our production mix will continue to be weighted towards oil, our financial results are more sensitive to movements in oil prices.

-As of December 31, 2021, natural gas comprised 6% of our revenues.
+For the year ended December 31, 2022, natural gas comprised 3% of our revenues.
 A decline in natural gas prices could negatively affect our future growth, particularly for future gas sales where we may not be able to secure or extend our current long-term contracts.

 Lower oil and natural gas prices may impact our revenues on a per unit basis and may also reduce the amount of oil and natural gas that can be produced economically.
 In addition, changes in oil and natural gas prices can impact the valuation of our reserves and, in periods of lower commodity prices, we may curtail production and capital spending or may defer or delay drilling wells because of lower cash generation.
 Lower oil and natural gas prices could also affect our growth, including future and pending acquisitions.
-A substantial or extended decline in oil or natural gas prices could adversely affect our business, financial condition and results of operations.
+A substantial or extended decline in oil or natural gas prices could adversely affect our business, financial condition, and results of operations.